intel-secl/skc-tools/SKC_Product_Guide.md

 ### Package Dependencies

-The Intel® Security Libraries Verification Service requires the following packages and their dependencies:
+The Intel® Security Libraries SGX Agent Service requires the following packages and their dependencies:

--   A standalone Intel® SGX PSW for Linux

 -   Golang packages